Dual CCTs Queries

 Yes.
 It is possible to subspecialise in PICM as a Dual CCT trainee.
-Please see section 2.7 of the ICM Handbook Part 1 -
+Please see section 3.5 (p.18)of the 2021 ICM curriculum.

 Please follow these links for further details and support.

 The Faculty and the College appreciates the difficulties Dual CCTs Programmes may lead to for TPDs and Deans.
-We are in discussions currently with all our partner Colleges (RCoA, RCEM and JRCPTB), the DH and the Deans to finalise a system that allows the best doctors to be recruited to ICM fairly and openly.
-Importantly, entry into the standalone ICM is entirely open to any trainee who has completed one of the designated Core programmes – these appointments are not ‘badged’.
-Whilst you may get 4 ICM doctors with a CAT background in one year, in a second year you may get 4 with a CMT background (although naturally fluctuations of this kind are extremely unlikely).
+Entry into the standalone ICM is entirely open to any trainee who has completed one of the designated Core programmes – these appointments are not ‘badged’.
+Whilst you may get four ICM doctors with a CAT background in one year, in a second year you may get four with a CMT background (although naturally fluctuations of this kind are extremely unlikely).

-Doctors will be able to apply for either specialty first and it is expected doctors may apply for both at the same recruitment episode in order to increase their appointment opportunities (please read this with reference to 'Will recruitment to Dual CCTs Programmes always be by stepped recruitment?' above).
+Doctors are able to apply for either specialty first and it is expected doctors may apply for both at the same recruitment episode in order to increase their appointment opportunities.
 They will, however, in the event of being successful at both interviews have to choose one or other specialty.
 It will be down to local regions to advise their applicants based on their individual circumstances about which specialty they should apply for first.

 Yes.
 The Faculty has agreed with COPMeD and the DH that the two CCTs should be undertaken in the same Deanery.

 Yes.
-To support workforce planning in intensive care, it is vital that, unlike the current situation, ICM has its own set of National Training Numbers.
+To support workforce planning in intensive care, it is vital that ICM has its own set of National Training Numbers.